A 501(c)(3) nonprofit

 KC Letterman

-Certified equine therapist · EMT & firefighter
+Horseman · EMT & firefighter

-“Certified as an equine therapist, having worked as an Emergency Medical Technician and firefighter, and enjoying being an outdoor enthusiast and natural people leader, I’ve always been driven to help others find better ways of living.
+“Having worked as an Emergency Medical Technician and firefighter, and enjoying being an outdoor enthusiast and natural people leader, I’ve always been driven to help others find better ways of living.
 Since my early days, I’ve turned this defense mechanism into a collaborative skill.

 When I mix all my strengths together in this special place, Skyland Ranch, the result is that I can help people live a better life by connecting them with horses in the most amazing ways.”